-respective Bailiff (or his substitute) as the presiding Judge, the Royal Court of Jersey and the Royal Court of Guernsey.
-In contrast, in Alderney, there are 7 Jurats including a chairman, (but no Judge) and they comprise the Court of Alderney assisted by the Greffier (a legally qualified clerk to the Court) in both civil and criminal matters.18 Although historically, Sark, in common with the larger islands, did have Jurats until 1675, this system was replaced by the Court of the Seneschal and is now constituted by the Seneschal or his substitute sitting alone.19
+Jurats and while this used to be the case too in Guernsey, The Royal Court (Reform) (Guernsey) Law 2008 has, from 29 October 2008, increased this number to a maximum of 16 Jurats.
+In addition, this Law has created the position of Juré-Justicier Suppléant to supplement the other Jurats where necessary.
+The Jurats in Jersey and Guernsey form, with their respective Bailiff (or his substitute) as the presiding judge, the Royal Court of Jersey and the Royal Court of Guernsey.
+In contrast, in Alderney, there are seven Jurats including a chairman (but no judge) and they comprise the Court of Alderney assisted by the Greffier (a legally qualified clerk to the court) in both civil and criminal matters.
+Although historically, Sark, in common with the larger islands, did have Jurats until 1675, this system was replaced by the Court of the Seneschal and is now constituted by the Seneschal or his substitute sitting alone.
+8 i.
+Appointment and Retirement-Jersey

-Appointment & Retirement - Jersey

 Changes to the role of Jurat, the eligibility and method of election were brought into force by the Royal Court (Jersey) Law 1948.
-The position immediately prior to this Law is set out in the 1947 "Report of the Committee of the Privy Council on Proposed Reforms in the Channel Islands:"
+The position immediately prior to this Law is set out in the 1947 'Report of the Committee of the Privy Council on Proposed Reforms in the Channel Islands':

-"The twelve Jurats are elected by the whole electorate of the Island on a basis of universal adult suffrage.
-They hold office for life and they sit in the States like other members and assume important responsibilities in the administrative departments of the States.
+The twelve Jurats are elected by the whole electorate of the Island on a basis of universal adult suffrage.
+They hold office for life and they sit in the [legislative assembly of Jersey known as the] States like other members and assume important responsibilities in the administrative departments of the States.
 Jurats are required by law to be chosen from among natives of the Island, and persons carrying on the trade of brewer, butcher, baker, or innkeeper are not eligible.
 The disability was imposed at a period when persons carrying on these trades were subject to regulation by the authorities.
 Men are eligible at the age of 21 and women are ineligible.
 There is a property qualification of an income of not less than £30 per annum.
-There is still in operation a law of 1771 as follow:-
+There is still in operation a law of 1771 as follows:-

-"On ne doit point faire choix pour remplir la charge de Juge, que de personnes d'intégrité, et bien affectionnées au Government, et qui se conforment á la Religion réformée."
+'On ne doit point faire choix pour remplir la charge de Juge, que de personnes d'intégrité, et bien affectionnées au Gouvernement, et qui se conforment à la Religion réformée.'